-A centrifugal juicer is a juicer with a rotational motor.
-The motor spins the cutter disc that cuts the food fed through the chute.
 Below the cutting disc is a metal mesh filter.
-After the filter, the juice flows into the pitcher.
-The pulp would get routed to the pulp container.
+After the produce is filtered, the juice flows into the pitcher.
+The pulp is outed to the pulp container.

 How to choose the best centrifugal juicer for you

-Why are centrifugal juicers good for those new to juicing?
+Why is a centrifugal juicer good for those new to juicing?

-If you are beginning to juice, they are great because you can buy an inexpensive one to see how much you use it and if the time and effort you put into juicing is worth it.
+They are a good investment if you are beginning to juice because you can buy an inexpensive one to see how much you use it and if the time and effort you put into juicing is worth it.

 Their best feature is they have a good price to performance ratio and are less expensive than other juicers.

-With all the considerable advantages, centrifugal juicers are noisier than masticating and twin great juicers.
-They are not as efficient at juicing leafy greens as a masticating juicer.
+Although centrifugal juicers have considerable advantages, they are noisier than masticating and twin great juicers.
+Additionally, they are not as efficient at juicing leafy greens as masticating juicers.

 How to clean a centrifugal juicer

-After that, you should put the removable plastic parts in the dishwasher.
+- Clean the removable plastic parts.
 Many centrifugal juicers have plastic parts that can be washed on the top shelf of the dishwasher.

 What you can and can’t juice with it

 While not as efficient as masticating juicers, centrifugal juicers can also work with leafy greens at lower rpm.
-However, you can’t use your centrifugal juicer for baby food, butter, fruit sorbets, sauces, and pates – things that masticating juicers can handle.
+You can’t use your centrifugal juicer for baby food, butter, fruit sorbets, sauces, and pates – things that masticating juicers can handle.